adambard/learnxinyminutes-docs/powershell.html.markdown

  This is a silly one
- You may one day be asked to create a func that could take $start and $end and reverse anything in an array within the given range based on an arbitrary array
- Let's see one way to do that and introduce another data structure
+ You may one day be asked to create a func that could take $start and $end and reverse anything in an array within the given range based on an arbitrary array without mutating the original array Let's see one way to do that and introduce another data structure
 #>